In this Power BI Tutorial, we will learn all about Power BI Measure multiply. Also, we will discuss:

 Power BI Measure multiply column by Measure

 Now we will see how to create a measure that returns the multiplies of a column in Power BI.
-For this, we have created a simple table based on the Product’s ID, Quantity, Unit Price, profit like below:
+For this, we have created a simple table based on the Product, Quantity Sold, and Unit price.

 This is how we can multiply column by Measure using Power BI Measure.